 Here are the benefits:

 - Fun for both adults and kids.
 You can create leagues for any age group.
-Adults or singles groups use rec leagues as a way to socialize and stay active, and the game is immensely popular with grade school aged kids.
+Adults or singles groups use rec leagues as a way to socialize and stay active.
+Also, the game is immensely popular with grade school aged kids.

 - Great option for off-hours: Since this is a game people are playing for fun with their friends, it’s a great option to fill evening and weekend time slots such as Friday nights that are typically slow.

 - Attract new clients: This game isn’t for typical athletes.
-You’ll be drawing in an entirely new client group, which expands your overall reach and increases awareness of your sports facility in the community.
+You’ll be drawing in an entirely new client group.
+That expands your overall reach and increases awareness of your sports facility in the community.

-Click here for more tips on avoiding a slow season at your sports facility, and give me a call at (513) 791-4940 if you’d like to consult on this issue or other sports facility programming ideas.
+Click here for more tips on avoiding a slow season at your sports facility.
+Give me a call at (513) 791-4940 if you’d like to consult on this issue or other sports facility programming ideas.